AdamTovatt/updaemon/README.md

 - **Simple Setup**: Just install once and add your services with a single command
 - **Supports rollback**: Keeps multiple versions so you can rollback if needed

+## Publishing with Updaemon

+If you're interested in publishing your application to work with Updaemon, see [PublishingWithUpdaemon.md](PublishingWithUpdaemon.md) for details about how to structure your releases and use the `updaemon.json` configuration file.
+Using the `updaemon.json` file is optional, but could be useful.

 ## Table of Contents

 **Getting Started:**